codesoap/statico/README.md

         Port to listen on. (default "8080")

 $ statico
-Serving files from directory /home/vaidik on :8080
+Serving files from directory /home/vaidik on port 8080 ^C
-^C

 $ cd movies && statico -port 4000
-Serving files from directory /home/vaidik/movies on :4000
+Serving files from directory /home/vaidik/movies on port 4000
 ```

 # Installation